Health and wellness touch each of us differently. This is one person’s story.

 It could have been my race, considering the medical system has a long history of false beliefs relating to higher levels of pain tolerance for Black Americans.
 As a result, our discomfort is often overlooked.

 It could have been my gender.
-Women regularly have their concerns ignored during birth.
+Women regularly have their during birth.
 This mistreatment is one of many reasons things like birth trauma push women to opt out of multiple pregnancies due to the horrors of their first experiences.

 And lastly, it could have been an intersection of these factors.
 The United States has the highest maternal mortality rates of any developed nation.
 While women of all races are at risk, Black women like myself are at a multiplied risk for complications and even death.